fulll/hiring/ProductManager/Level-2--Define-a-backlog.md

 Use one or several weapons to define your high level backlog prioritized, and explain why you choose this one / these ones.
 Why is even more important that the weapon itself.

+You may use any AI tool to help you speed up writing or get insights.
+If so, please specify which tool you used, for what purpose(s) and benefit(s) you earned.

 ## Time required

 3h to 4h